Takhini Hot Springs: Hair freezing competition

 The resort holds an annual contest called The International Hair Freezing Contest which started in 2011.
 The most recent contest, in 2020, received 288 entries for the five category competition.
 Categories include the Best Male, Best Female, Best Group, Nongshim's People's Choice and Tim Horton's Most Creative.
 The winner in each category receives CAD$2000 and free hot spring passes.
 To enter participants have to come to the Takhini Hot Pools between the months of December and March, only on days when the temperature is below -20 C.

+Climate

+Takhini River Ranch, a weather station near Takhini Hot Springs, has a subarctic climate (Köppen Dfc).